thinkinglabs/thinkinglabs.github.io/_posts/2026-06-07-beyond-shades-of-conways-law-foundations.md

 ## Acknowledgments

-[Eduardo da Silva](https://www.linkedin.com/in/emgsilva/), [João Rosa](https://www.linkedin.com/in/joaoasrosa/) and  [Trond Hjorteland](https://www.linkedin.com/in/trondhjort/) for shedding light and fixing my thinking flaws.
+[Trond Hjorteland](https://www.linkedin.com/in/trondhjort/) for shedding light and fixing my thinking flaws.

 ## The Series: Navigating the Shades